shardakaurr/ai-agent-optimization/README.md

 ---

+## Post-Agent Optimization
+After optimizing the authoring agent, the project defines a complete content lifecycle covering planning, validation, evaluation, and refinement to ensure accuracy, completeness, and a strong developer experience.

+---

 ## Summary
 This project demonstrates how AI-generated content can be transformed from a best-effort output into a **reliable, testable, and production-ready artifact** using structured agent instructions, evaluation frameworks, and automated validation design.